AFARS – PART 5137

 (e) Decision authorities shall retain the ability to respond rapidly to emergencies.
 Accordingly, the decision authority may approve either verbally or electronically services determined to be an emergency acquisition in accordance with FAR 18.001(a), (b) or (c).
 This procedure requires a formal notification of intent by the contracting officer to the decision authority.
 This procedure also requires the submission of a formal acquisition strategy to the decision authority within 30 days of the notice to proceed.

 5137.590-3 Review thresholds.

-(a) DoDI 5000.74, Defense Acquisition of Services, dated 5 January 2016 sets forth review thresholds for review of Acquisition Strategies.
-The Army Acquisition Executive (AAE) has delegated the authority as shown in Table 37-1, Army Acquisition of Services Categories.
+(a) DoDI 5000.74, Defense Acquisition of Services, dated 5 January 2016 (incorporating change 2, 31 August 2018) sets forth review thresholds for review of Acquisition Strategies.
+The Army Acquisition Executive (AAE) has delegated the authority for Army Acquisition of Services Categories.
+See Appendix GG for delegations.
 Special interest programs may be designated by the USD(AT&L) regardless of the estimated dollar value.

 (b) After approval of the acquisition strategy, the acquisition may proceed, and the contracting officer may release the final solicitation, subject to the separate peer review process outlined in DFARS 201.170 and in AFARS 5101.170, and any other required local reviews.